Klingebeil/homepage/wiki/Better Work/11-infrastructuring.md

 > - *Built on an installed base*.
 Infrastructure does not grow de novo; it wrestles with the inertia of the installed base and inherits strengths and limitations from that base.
 > - *Becomes visible upon breakdown*.
 The normally invisible quality of working infrastructure becomes visible when it breaks: the server is down, the bridge washes out, there is a power blackout.
 > - *Is fixed in modular increments, not all at once or globally*.
 Because infrastructure is big, layered, and complex, and because it means different things locally, it is never changed from above.

+[^1]: Susan Leigh Star (1999).
+‘The Ethnography of Infrastructure’.
+AMERICAN BEHAVIORAL SCIENTIST, Vol. 43 No. 3